The Man Who Fell to Earth (TV series)

-The Man Who Fell to Earth is an American science fiction drama television series created by Jenny Lumet and Alex Kurtzman based on the 1963 novel of the same name by Walter Tevis.
+The Man Who Fell to Earth is an American science fiction drama television limited series created by Jenny Lumet and Alex Kurtzman based on the 1963 novel of the same name by Walter Tevis.
 It is a sequel to the 1976 film starring David Bowie.
 The series stars Chiwetel Ejiofor as an alien who arrives on planet Earth and Bill Nighy, playing the role originally played by Bowie in the 1976 film.
 It debuted on Showtime on April 24, 2022.
 A portion of the series was shown at SXSW on March 12, 2022.
-In October 2022, the series was not renewed for a second season.
+The series was canceled after one season.

 Premise

 The future of the planet is in the hands of an alien who arrives on Earth at a pivotal moment in history.